Today’s rates for a wide variety of multifamily loans

 Local Market Factors

 While smart multifamily investors are careful to purchase real estate in great locations, no one can predict the future.
-For instance, the neighborhood you thought was gentrifying could see an increase in crime and poverty, leading to a steep decline in the value of your investment.
+For instance, the neighborhood you thought was gentrifying could see an increase in crime and poverty.
+That can spell a steep decline in the value of your investment.

 Vacancies and Tenant Issues